tirthpatel2543/tirthpatel2543/README.md

 - 💬 Ask me about **Python , Java , HTML , CSS**

-- 🗺️ I am also interested in banner nd poster making.
+- 🗺️ I am also interested in Graphic Design.

 - 📫 How to reach me **tirthpatel2957@gmail.com**